 V02 Intervals and the five-minute test

-Before you start tackling high intensity VO2 intervals, it is strongly advisable to perform a five-minute all-out performance test.
+Before tackling high-intensity VO2 intervals, it is strongly advisable to perform a five-minute all-out performance test.
 This will gauge your average power output (in watts) at maximum oxygen consumption.

-This is the most reliable test and it can be done on a stationary bike or on the road if you own a power meter.
-The most important thing is you get a number for your average power output.
+This is the most reliable test, and it can be done on a stationary bike or the road if you own a power meter.
+The most important thing is getting a number for your average power output.

 When you perform one of these tests, try to estimate how much power you can produce for, let’s say, five minutes and then keep a consistent pace.
-It might be necessary to adjust your pace throughout the test, but that’s how performance tests (and time trials) are.
+Of course, it might be necessary to adjust your speed throughout the test, but that’s how performance tests (and time trials) are.

-If you use heart rate monitor as your main pacing tool then your average heart rate during the last 20 minutes of the 30-minute test is an excellent indicator of your threshold heart reate.
+If you use a heart rate monitor as your primary pacing tool, your average heart rate during the last 20 minutes of the 30-minute test is an excellent indicator of your threshold heart rate.

 In my latest e-book, theÂ 12-Week Winter Training Program, I discuss the merits of performance testing in much more detail.
-For example, in the training program itself, I recommend that you perform a 30-minute test and a five-minute all-out test in week one.
+For example, in the training program itself, I recommend performing a 30-minute test and a five-minute all-out test in week one.
 You can read the story behind the 12-week winter training program here.

 Track Your Performance in 2012